dvrensk/selenium-on-rails/README.md

 1. Install Selenium on Rails: script/plugin install <URL>
 2. If you‘re on Windows, gem install win32-open3
 3. If the RedCloth gem is available the Selenese test cases can use it for better markup.
-4. Run the Rakefile in the plugin‘s directory to run the tests in order to see that everything works.
-(If RedCloth isn‘t installed a few tests will fail since they assume RedCloth is installed.)
+4. Run the Rakefile in the plugin's directory to run the tests in order to see that everything works.
+(If RedCloth isn't installed a few tests will fail since they assume RedCloth is installed.)
 5. Create a test case: script/generate selenium <TestName>
 6. Start the server: script/server -e test
 7. Point your browser to localhost:3000/selenium